Nigeria’sNigeria’s transportation business is undoubtedly one of the leading lucrative businesses, with many unexplored and untapped areas.

 Stop acting quiet and soft because drivers and passengers will take you for granted.
 Rather be tough and hustle hard.

-In conclusion, it may not be easy at first especially dealing with different kind of people but determination is needed to succeed in this business.
+In conclusion, it may not be easy, especially dealing with different people, but determination is needed to succeed in this business.

-Also, avoid troubles from area boys and government officials.
-Obtain the vital license, documentation and pay the necessary dues.
+Also, avoid trouble from area boys and government officials.
+Obtain the necessary license and documentation and pay the required dues.